-When it comes to building wealth and getting wealthy, our money habits have a profound effect.
-They literally control – sometimes unconsciously, how we operate each and every day.
+When building wealth and getting wealthy, our money habits profoundly affect us.
+They control – sometimes unconsciously, how we operate every day.

 For example, our habits control when we go to bed and get up, the route we take on our commute to work, the path we follow to get to our desks, our lunchtime routine, etc.